Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 - Ensure effective waste and recycling collection.

-Please direct COVID-related health and safety issues associated with the operation of HVAC systems to EHS at VT-EHS@vt.edu or 540-231-3600.
+Please direct COVID-related health and safety issues associated with the operation of HVAC systems to email@example.com.

 Yes.
-The Facilities and Procurement Departments are actively working with contracting teams to ensure the utmost safety and well-being of campus worksites and on-site employees.
+Teams from the division and Virginia Tech Procurement continue to work with contracting teams to ensure the utmost safety and well-being of campus worksites and on-site employees.